|

 raises the pitch.
 As its name implies, the locking tremolo bridge has locking nuts so you can "lock" the strings in

 tune.
-Tuning a guitar with this bridge can be tricky, but once set up,
+Tuning a guitar with this bridge can be tricky.
+Once set up, a locking tremolo can't be

 extreme "whammy" technique is your plan, this is your bridge.